jonathanlermitage/manon/README.md

-do fixgit       set executable flag on git index for required files do conv         generate a Dependency Convergence report in target/site/dependency-convergence.html do oga          check for deprecated groupId and artifactId couples do t            test using embedded HSQLDB do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data
+do fixgit       set executable flag on git index for required files do conv         generate a Dependency Convergence report in target/site/dependency-convergence.html do oga          check for deprecated groupId and artifactId couples do owasp        generate a OWASP dependencies vulnerabilities report in target/dependency-check-report.html do t            test using embedded HSQLDB do ut           run unit tests only, no integration tests do tc           run unit + integration tests and generate coverage data